Tritibellum/minimal-nvidia-gentoo/README.md

 It doesn't mean much to me though, as I might move to LFS to learn more about linux.
 Will I ever use LFS for daily-driving?
 Unlikely, but it is definitely worth a shot, since I'm quite interested about linux and how it works.

-I am currently using Void Linux, which basically quite minimal in different ways (runit, disk usage, etc) and quite similar to slackware.

 I'm planning to make my dotfiles soon (and perhaps an automatic void linux installation script).

 ## FEATURES